-Dr Bramati-Castellarin uses cranial, structural and visceral osteopathic techniques in a holistic manner, aiming to re-establish good health.
+Dr Bramati uses cranial, structural and visceral osteopathic techniques in a holistic manner, aiming to re-establish good health.
 These techniques are low-invasive and may be used in all age groups.

-Dr Ioná Bramati-Castellarin has been awarded with a PhD in recognition of her work on the ‘Effects of Visceral Osteopathic Techniques on the behavior and Gastrointestinal function of autistic children”.
+Dr Ioná Bramati has been awarded with a PhD in recognition of her work on the ‘Effects of Visceral Osteopathic Techniques on the behaviour and Gastrointestinal function of autistic children”.
 Her PhD was awarded by University of Westminster in collaboration with King’s College Hospital, endorsed by the National Autistic Society (NAS) supported by BCOM and sponsored via British Naturopathic and Osteopathic Association (BNOA) grant.

-Dr Bramati-Castellarin was recognized at the ICAOR10 for her outstanding research on the treatment of gastrointestinal symptoms in autism using visceral osteopathy.
-She was honored with the Elsevier/International Conference on the Advancement of Osteopathic Research – New Researcher Prize.
+Dr Bramati was recognised at the ICAOR10 for her outstanding research on the treatment of gastrointestinal symptoms in autism using visceral osteopathy.
+She was honoured with the Elsevier/International Conference on the Advancement of Osteopathic Research – New Researcher Prize.

-Dr Bramati-Castellarin has been an international speaker at a variety of osteopathic conferences and her research has been published in scientific journals.
+Dr Bramati has been an international speaker at a variety of osteopathic conferences and her research has been published in scientific journals.

 She is a former lecturer at BCOM and was an active member of the Brazilian Osteopathic Committee for the Olympic and Paralympic Games Rio-2016 and is a research consultant the Brazilian Osteopathic Centre for Research and Advanced Techniques -COBRA.

 About IBC Care